axflow/axflow/README.md

 # Installation

-The modules can be installed independently:
+The modules can be installed independently, for incremental adoption and bundle size minimization.

 ```
 npm install axgen